Skip to main content

 Abstract

-We have discussed a set of projects concerning graph ML in the industry with Brian Shi (an Oxford alumni) of the Neo4j graph data science team, including (but not limited to):
+We have discussed a set of projects concerning graph ML in industry with Brian Shi (an Oxford alumnus) of the Neo4j Graph Data Science team, including (but not limited to):

-A student would be working with Michael Benedikt and the Neo4j team.
-The project will be research-focused and any software produced would be in the public domain.
-Additional hardwares and resources will be provided if needed.
-The balance of experiment and theory could be tuned to the student's interests.
-The main prerequisite would be a very good knowledge of graph ML, at the level of Oxford's GRL course.
+A student would work with Michael Benedikt and the Neo4j team.
+The project will be research-focused, and any software produced would be in the public domain.
+Additional hardware and resources will be provided if needed.
+The balance between experiment and theory can be tuned to the student’s interests.
+The main prerequisite is strong knowledge of graph ML (e.g., the GDL course), algorithms, databases, or general ML, depending on the specific topic.